nohzafk/cli2eli/README.md

 CLI2ELI is an Emacs package that generates interactive Emacs functions from command-line tool specifications.
 It allows seamless integration and execution of external CLI tools within Emacs, enhancing developer workflow and productivity.

+## Philosophy

+Emacs should easily integrate external command-line tools.

+This saying captures the essence of Emacs:

+> The core idea of Emacs is to have an expressive digital material and an open-ended, user-extensible set of commands that manipulate that material and can be quickly invoked.
+> Obviously, this model can be fruitfully applied to any digital material, not just plain text. [- X](https://x.com/msimoni/status/1727669091870101549?s=46)

 ## Showcase

 ### Inspect a container using jless